Training-Free, Identity-Preserving Image Editing for Fashion Pose Alignment and Normalization: Experimental Results

 \subsection{Ablation Study}

-A comprehensive ablation study was conducted on different stages of the pipeline.
-In \Cref{tab:quantitative_evaluation_ablation}, we summarize the results obtained for each metric.
-As additional stages are incrementally incorporated into the pipeline, an increase in metrics can be observed up to the part composition stage.
-Between the part composition stage and the logo restoration stage, a deterioration in performance is observable in both datasets.
-This is related to the additional noise introduced by the last operation.
-The DressCode and VITON-HD datasets lack a substantial number of garments with brand logos, negatively impacting the metrics of this stage.
-Thus, the analysis was performed on a subset of VITON-HD, containing only clothing images with brand logos.
-This subset presents better quantitative results compared to the entire dataset, demonstrating the effectiveness of the pipeline.
-A qualitative ablation study on the pipeline stages illustrates that the quality and identity of the garment improves significantly as the image passes through the pipeline (see \Cref{fig:qualitative_evaluation_ablation}).
-More examples are available in the supplementary material.
+An ablation study was performed to analyze the contributions of individual stages within the pipeline.
+Table~\ref{tab:quantitative_evaluation_ablation} presents the results for each evaluation metric.
+The incremental incorporation of stages into the pipeline demonstrates a consistent improvement in performance metrics up to the part composition stage.
+However, a slight decline in performance is observed between the part composition and logo restoration stages, attributed to additional noise introduced during the final operation.
+The datasets, which lack a significant number of garments with brand logos, negatively influence the performance metrics of the logo restoration stage.
+To address this limitation, the analysis was extended to a subset containing only images of garments with brand logos.
+This focused subset yielded improved quantitative and qualitative results, validating the pipeline’s effectiveness in handling logo restoration tasks (see Fig.~\ref{fig:qualitative_evaluation_ablation}).
+To facilitate the interpretation of these results, a visualization through a Pareto front is provided in Figure~\ref{fig:pareto_ablation_evaluation}.